');

 About Parkland, FL

-Parkland is a mid-sized city in Florida with a population of 35,799 residents.
-The median household income is $200,156 per year, which is above the national average.
-The median age in Parkland is 38.7 years.
+Parkland is a mid-sized city located in Florida with a population of 35,799 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $200,156 per year, which is 166% above the national median of $75,149.
+The median age of 38.7 years is close to the US median age of 38.9 years.

 How Parkland Ranks in Florida